erinpentecost/ErnOneStick/README.md

 - Wind 1 Loop by jasoneweber -- https://freesound.org/s/179110/ -- License: Attribution 3.0
 - ping.mp3 by jolup123 -- https://freesound.org/s/668790/ -- License: Creative Commons 0
 - Breath In by mooncubedesign -- https://freesound.org/s/319247/ -- License: Creative Commons 0
+- cancel.wav by pierrecartoons1979 -- https://freesound.org/s/90119/ -- License: Attribution NonCommercial 3.0

+## Contributing

+Submit a merge request or file an issue in the [GitHub repo](https://github.com/erinpentecost/ErnOneStick).
+Any code submitted must be your own work.
+See the [CONTRIBUTING document](https://github.com/erinpentecost/ErnOneStick/blob/main/CONTRIBUTING) for more info.